Happel's functor and homologically well-graded Iwanaga-Gorenstein algebras: Introduction

-In the special case where $A$ is a graded self-injective algebra, we can deduce an answer to the question from previous works by Chen \cite{Chen trivial}, Mori with the first author \cite{MM} and the second author \cite{Yamaura}.
-The functor $\cH$ is fully faithful if and only if $A$ is graded Frobenius.
-Moreover, if this is the case, $\cH$ for $A$ gives an equivalence if and only if $\gldim A_{0} < \infty$.
-Graded Frobenius algebras is a special class of graded self-injective algebras whose definition is recalled in Example \ref{Example graded Frobenius}.
+We focus on the special case where $A$ is a graded self-injective algebra.
+Recall that graded Frobenius algebras is a special class of graded self-injective algebras (for the definition, see Example \ref{Example graded Frobenius}).
+We can deduce an answer to the question from previous works by Chen \cite{Chen trivial}, Mori with the first author \cite{MM} and the second author \cite{Yamaura}.
+Namely, the functor $\cH$ is fully faithful if and only if $A$ is graded Frobenius.
+Moreover, if this is the case, $\cH$ is an equivalence if and only if $\gldim A_{0} < \infty$.

-To state the second question, we need to introduce a graded $A$-module $T$, which has been observed playing a important role in study of Happel's functor.
+To state the second question, we need to introduce a graded $A$-module $T$, which has been observed to play an important role in the study of the Happel functor.

 The endomorphism algebra $\nabla A := \End (T)$ is called the \emph{Beilinson} algebra.
 We may identify it with the upper triangular matrix algebra below via canonical isomorphism.